BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot-C++/README.md

 # Project: AI-ZeroChessBot-C++

+## Current State

+The current state of the project is that everything is reimplemented in C++ including the base Chess Framework, the MCTS algorithm, and the Neural Network.
+The translation of the Chess Framework lead to 50-100x speedup.
+The project is currently deployed on the cluster and should be training there using 1 Tesla H100 for now.

+### Upcoming To Dos

+- Profile the performance of the C++ implementation of the MCTS algorithm and the Neural Network compared to the Python implementation.
+Is the C++ implementation more than 10% in the neural network evaluation step?
+- Create a interactive Notebook to evaluate the performance of the bot on the cluster with access to the cluster's GPU.
+  - Evaluate the performance of the bot after the first 12 hours of training.
+  - Evaluate the performance of the bot against a baseline chess bot (continuously).
+- Continue training the bot on the cluster with multiple GPUs and multiple nodes (as already implemented) for multiple days if the performance after 12 hours is promising.

 ## Overview

 AI-Zero Chess Bot is an ambitious project aiming to replicate and explore the AlphaZero approach to computer chess.
 The project focuses on developing a chess bot that uses a combination of deep neural networks and Monte Carlo Tree Search (MCTS) to evaluate positions and select moves without reliance on traditional chess bots' databases and heuristics.
 By learning from self-play, the AI-Zero Chess Bot aspires to discover and refine its understanding of chess strategy, tactics, and endgames, pushing the boundaries of artificial chess intelligence.